The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 Text Entity Detection

 This assigns entities in text to predefined labels based on meaning.
+Entity annotation and tagging entities are core components of linguistic annotation in NLP, as they involve labeling key phrases and named entities to enhance machine comprehension and support tasks like information extraction and model training.
 This may identify entity names, dates, numbers, places, and other arbitrary names.
 It includes:

 - Named entity recognition (NER): Labels key information such as people, places, or dates.